Email marketing is one of the best ways to monetize your blog.

 But I highly recommend installing Grammarly in your browser.
 I have the Premium version because I was so happy with their service that I decided to up my game, and I’ve never looked back.

-The free version will help you with spelling, grammar, and punctuation errors.
-Whether you’re working in Word or Google Docs, crafting an email, or posting something on social media, Grammarly will make sure you never write “your” and “there” when you mean “you’re” and “their.”
+The free version helps with spelling, grammar, and punctuation errors.
+Whether you’re working in Word or Google Docs, crafting an email, or posting something on social media, Grammarly will ensure that you never write “your” and “there” when you mean “you’re” and “their.”

 Grammarly Writing Support